WGB5445/aptos-cli-setup/README.md

 - ✅ **Flexible versioning**: Use latest release or specify a specific version
 - ✅ **Automatic PATH setup**: CLI is automatically added to PATH for subsequent steps
 - ✅ **Installation verification**: Verifies the installation by checking the CLI version
-- ✅ **GitHub token required**: Uses GitHub token for API access and movefmt download
+- ✅ **Automatic GitHub token**: Uses GitHub token automatically for API access and downloads

 ## Usage